the-turing-way/the-turing-way/chapters/reproducible_environments.md

 What's great about binder is that it will do all this for you\* - but we recommend that you specifically name the version of

-\* Need to be v. careful about phrasing here - repo owner needs to provide info

-ation on the computational environment, even if hidden from Binder user.
+\* Need to be v. careful about phrasing here - repo owner needs to provide infomation on the computational environment, even if hidden from Binder user.

 [Syntax for yaml files, think this resource is open source, and it's hosted on github](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html)